 The LGBCE has informed the national headquarters of the main political parties, MPs and MEPs with constituency interests in South Lakeland, all parish and town councils, the police authority and all respondents to consultation.

 The changes proposed must now be implemented by order subject to Parliamentary scrutiny.
-A draft Order – the legal document which brings into force the recommendations – will be laid in Parliament.

 The draft Order will provide the new electoral arrangements for SLDC to be implemented at the local elections in 2018.